-Innovative UK law firm, Mishcon de Reya, has been involved in what is described as the nation’s first ever ‘end-to-end digitised residential property transaction’ – which in effect was via a blockchain-based platform, and completed via working alongside the HM Land Registry’s Digital Street research and development group and Premier Property Lawyers.
+Innovative UK law firm, Mishcon de Reya, has been involved in what is described as the nation’s first ever ‘end-to-end digitised residential property transaction’ – which in effect was via a blockchain-based platform, and completed via working alongside the HM Land Registry’s Digital Street research and development group.

 The firm told Artificial Lawyer that this was done using ‘permissioned’ Corda Smart Contract logic built by the Land Registry, with the other participants adding their own integrations around the core data flow, including Yoti for verification and Shieldpay for payment flow, and Mishcon built an integration with a conveyancing system.